 - Check for copyright.
-While most of the free illustration sites in this list are copyright-free, it’s common decency to double check.
+While most of the free illustration sites on this list are copyright-free, it’s common sense to double-check.
 At most, you’ll need to give the original author credit somewhere on your site.

-- Don’t overthink.
+- Don’t overthink it.
 Always have a plan in mind for how you’re going to use illustrations in your design.
-If you’re unsure, check out popular design sites to yield some inspiration.
+If you’re unsure, check out popular design sites to get some inspiration.

 unDraw has been in the works since 2017 and is maintained solely by Katerina Limpitsouni.
 Since launching her open-source illustration library, Katerina has designed more than 500 illustrations in any category imaginable.